christian-arroyo/prometheus_alerting/README.md

 pip3 install ansible==9.9.0
 brew install gnu-tar
 - Have an AWS account and IAM user with access keys
+- Create a key pair in AWS portal

+# Slack
 - Create a Slack channel and install "WebHooks" Slack app to the created channel
-- Create a key pair in AWS portal
+1. Create an incoming webhook

 # Steps